 - Montessori Teaching & Childcare Diploma

 First Aid for Nanny: a GNAG Recommended Nanny Agency will verify whether or not the nanny candidate has a First Aid qualification.
-If not, before employment commences, it will help arrange an appropriate First Aid Course for the new nanny (this may be paid for by the nanny, parent or agency).
+If not, before employment commences, it will help arrange an appropriate First Aid Course for the new nanny (the nanny, parent or agency may pay for this).

-Nanny Identity Checks: a GNAG Recommended Nanny Agency demands a minimum of two identity documents from nanny candidates prior to employment – these may include passport, driving licence, birth certificate, utility bills, work permits and visas.
+Nanny Identity Checks: a GNAG Recommended Nanny Agency demands at least two identity documents from nanny candidates before employment – these may include a passport, driving licence, birth certificate, utility bills, work permits and visas.

 Professional Nanny Standards

-Nanny Employment Contracts: GNAG Recommended Nanny Agencies help, if required, with the provision of a suitable contract of employment between parents and nannies.
+Nanny Employment Contracts: GNAG Recommended Nanny Agencies help, if required, by providing a suitable employment contract between parents and nannies.

-Nanny Agency Insurance: GNAG Recommended Nanny Agencies holds certificates to cover both Public and Employer’s liability.
+Nanny Agency Insurance: GNAG Recommended Nanny Agencies hold certificates covering Public and Employer liability.

 Legal Requirements: GNAG Recommended Nanny Agencies’ code of practice complies with the Employment Agencies Act 1973 and the D.T.I Conduct of Employment Agencies and Employment Business Regulations 2003.